 - World Cancer Research Fund works to deliver reliable and high-quality health advice.
 All of our publications are reviewed by members of the general public to ensure our information is understandable and relevant to the audience.

-- Our Informed newsletter for health workers was praised by 96 per cent of survey respondents for giving them a better understanding about the link between lifestyle and cancer.
+- Our Informed newsletter for health professionals was praised by 96 per cent of survey respondents for giving them a better understanding about the link between lifestyle and cancer.

 - Our online cancer prevention workshop is aimed at health professionals and covers information about lifestyle and cancer prevention.

-- A YouGov survey of the UK public found the number of people aware of the link between drinking alcohol and developing cancer increased from 57 per cent in 2016 and 54 per cent in 2015 to 59 per cent in 2017.
+- A YouGov survey of the UK public found the number of people aware of the link between eating processed meat and an increased risk of cancer has increased from 33 per cent ten in 2010 to 56 per cent in 2020.

-- We have developed a variety of health tools, including our Cancer Health Check, an Exercise Calorie Calculator and a BMI calculator, which give practical help to people to help reduce their cancer risk.
-Our health tools are used by up to 25,000 people per month.
+- We have developed health tools including our Cancer Health Check, an exercise calorie calculator and a BMI calculator, which help people reduce their cancer risk.
+Our health tools are used by up to 25,000 people every month.

 - We hold cancer prevention workshops for companies to advise employees about the link between cancer and diet, weight and physical activity.